nikhilr612/freya/ReadMe.md

 4. `Alloc`: An owned allocation to an object on the Heap.
 5. `ConstRef`: An immutable reference to an object.
 6. `MutRef`: A mutable reference to an object.
-7. `OpaqueHandle`\*: An unsigned pointer-width integer intended for use by Native APIs to return opaque pointers / handles.

 The following are the composite types:
 1. `Str`: A rust `String`